virresh/comment_input/README.md

   Please ensure that you are using the correct block comment character.
 Python supports multiline strings with both `"""` and `'''`.
 The one that is set to block comment character in VSCode's language settings is the one that is used.
 It defaults to `"""`.

 ### Acknowledgement
 A [similar extension](https://packagecontrol.io/packages/Sublime%20Input) exists in sublime-text as well.
+Icon credits: Terminal Icon from [freepik.com](https://www.flaticon.com/authors/freepik) / [flaticon.com](www.flaticon.com).
+Edited myself via Inkscape.